Wyegate Trial 2018

 We had a very pleasant thank you from one of our residents who runs a stud farm along the route, to thank our bike riders for the considerate way they drove past their place and through the village last Sunday.
 So keep up the good work you riders.
 It was a pleasure to see so many people out there, like us, enjoying the countryside in almost ideal weather conditions, (Did you get wet in that 10 O'clock shower?) with a lot of horse riders out and about and so many cyclists there could have been a Sportive going on.
 What a difference a month makes with our weather.

 The Team award goes to a northern contingent Team 6t9, who were Stephen KENNY, Kevin STANNARD and Andy FOOT, dropping just 13.
-Next were local West Glos members 'Once Weres' loosing 19.
+Next were local West Glos members 'Once Weres', who were Mike HUGHES and Joe and Henry BENDALL, loosing 19.

 On a sobering note, We lost 2 friends of the Wyegate over the last month.
 Jim Cullimore from Bristol who organised LDT's that a number of our members thoroughly enjoyed riding back in the 70's and 80's.
 When we said we would like to run one too.
 Both Jim and Barbara gave us guidance and support in how to put on such a big event.
 Both Jim And Barbara are sadly missed.
 We also lost Bill Kershaw, a gentleman and hero to many of us.
 He helped us locate and re-use some classic sections from the 50's thanks to his personal knowledge of many of the Usk Vale sections and lanes.
 Bill spent many years working with WTRA as Chair and with rights of way issues.
 He had ridden the ISDT back in the 60's for the Welsh team.
 One fond memory I have was of Bill pulling wine, glasses and a spread of cheeses from his rucksack when we were running an Enduro special test together and that was after riding half a lap at Bill's usual fast and efficient pace, no breakages.
 Bill often featured in the top end of the Wyegate results and won the over 45's award when he was 60.
 An honour to have known and ridden with him.